Chapingo Autonomous University: Muralism

-Academics
+Academics and Ranking

-The Chapingo Autonomous University offers a wide variety of agricultural focused undergraduate degrees to be completed in four years such as Statistics, Economics, Agri-foods Networks, Horticulture, Business and Administration, and International Trade.
+The Chapingo Autonomous University offers a wide variety of agricultural focused undergraduate degrees to be completed in four years such as Economics, Statistics, Agri-foods Networks, Horticulture, Business and Administration, and International Trade.
 This offer also includes a list of engineering programs such as Forestry, Agricultural Irrigation, Agricultural Industry, Agricultural Ecology, Agricultural Mechanics, Forestry Industry, Forestry Restoration, Renewable Natural Resources, Plant Science, Soil Agronomics, Animal Science, Tropical Zones, Rural Sociology, Agricultural Economics, Agricultural Parasitology, Agri-food Industry and Agroforestry Development.

-It also offers high school education: the Agricultural High School takes three years to finish.
-For students entering the university who already have a high school education, a one-year Propedeutic course is mandatory.
-The purpose is to prepare the students for the high level math, engineering and agricultural focused bachelors the university offers.

-Chapingo has been ranked in the top 10 Mexican universities since the 80's and number 1 for High School since 2012.
+Chapingo has been ranked in the top 10 Mexican universities since the 1980s and number 1 for high school since 2012.
+In accordance with the QS World University Rankings, Chapingo is ranked 751-800 in 2023, 251-300 by Subject in Agricultural Sciences, and according to the same source, Chapingo has fallen in rank among Latin American universities, from 126 in 2015 to 181-190 in 2023.